 ACTRESS / PLAYWRIGHT / PRODUCER

 She studied drama throughout high school and performed in school musicals such as “Annie” and “Grease”.
-Following school she joined the character waitress crew at Brisbane theatre restaurant, Crazies Comedy Box, playing characters such as Anna Kobanna and Jungle Bunny, and worked part-time as a corporate entertainer, including a “Friends” launch for Channel 9.
+Following school she joined the character waitress crew at Brisbane theatre restaurant, Crazies Comedy Box, playing characters such as Anna Kobanna and Jungle Bunny, while also working as a corporate entertainer for functions including a “Friends” launch for Channel 9.

-Kate also acted in various films, music film clips and TV commercials for The Paralympic Committee and Panasonic.
+Kate also acted in various films, music film clips, TV promos for Channel 7 and the Nine Network, training videos and in TV commercials for The Paralympic Committee and Panasonic.
 She played Audrey Parks in Cornhill Productions short film, “Who’s Who” and a homicide detective in the feature film “Jack Kain”.

 Kate created production company, Golden Glove Productions, in 2003, and has been playing the festival scene since.
 She played the popular clothes-swapping role of Martine in Michael Olsen’s “Two Women & A Chair”, and went on to produce this and 6 other short plays under the name of “Believe” in the corner of Brisbane’s theatre bookshop, “Book Nook”.

 Kate was named Theatre Personality of the Year for Queensland for ACT (QLD) in 2004.

 In 2009 she was selected as a Young Person Creating Queensland for Youth Arts Queensland.

 In 2007 Kate scored a role in TV Drama, “Takoyaki City”, playing the role of teenage single mum Kerri-Anne Smart, which aired on MTV in January 2008.